NEW YORK --U.S. stocks are closing higher, keeping major indexes at record levels.

-Bond prices were flat.
-The yield on the 10-year Treasury note held at 2.40 percent.
+Bond prices rose.
+The yield on the 10-year Treasury note fell to 2.30 percent.